-The benefits of the LeanIX-Signavio integration were highlighted at EA Connect Day 2018 in a presentation by Thorsten Düvelmeyer, a Solution Architect turned Cloud Ambassador from Hermes.
+The benefits of the LeanIX-SAP Signavio integration were highlighted at EA Connect Day 2018 in a presentation by Thorsten Düvelmeyer, a Solution Architect turned Cloud Ambassador from Hermes.
 A company of 15,300 worldwide employees and 2,000 varying suppliers, Düvelmeyer said two of Hermes' requirements for such an integration were easy configuration and no extra effort for Process Modellers.
-Thankfully this basic yet frustratingly elusive need was met by a LeanIX-Signavio integration, and as a result, Hermes has since been able do the following:
+Thankfully this basic yet frustratingly elusive need was met by a LeanIX-SAP Signavio integration, and as a result, Hermes has since been able do the following:

 - Create social networks by co-operating with different business units and teams while supporting specific views and reports.